Nitload-NSI/StgSharp/ReadMe.md

 - **Dialogue System**: User interaction and input handling
 - **Terminal Graphics**: Text-based UI rendering

-> Note: `StgSharp.Script` is planned as a consumer of NGRA and has not started yet.
-Its existing EXPRESS sources belong to the earlier implementation. `StgSharp.Model` is currently an empty placeholder while its design is being reconsidered.
+> Note: `Nitload.Script` is planned as a consumer of NGRA and has not started yet.
+Its existing EXPRESS sources belong to the earlier implementation. `Nitload.Model` is currently an empty placeholder while its design is being reconsidered.

 ## Key Features